progdisc/rules/README.md

 Every listing in #hire-people will adhere to these minimum requirements:

-1. A functional link to an official job posting without link shortening (we make allowances here for peer-to-peer gigs, but a link is preferred),
+* A functional link to an official job posting without link shortening (we make allowances here for peer-to-peer gigs, but a link is preferred),

-1. A specific, numeric budget or salary range that is neither 0 nor insultingly low.
+* A specific, numeric budget or salary range that is neither 0 nor insultingly low.

-1. The name of the person or company soliciting the position,
+* The name of the person or company soliciting the position,

-1. The work location or if remote is an option
+* The work location or if remote is an option

-1. Whether visa sponsorship is available,
+* Whether visa sponsorship is available,

-1. Whether the position is direct-hire or contract,
+* Whether the position is direct-hire or contract,

-1. Not be a request for an academic integrity violation or a subcontract, Do not write "DM if interested."
+* Not be a request for an academic integrity violation or a subcontract, Do not write "DM if interested."
 Respond to questions on the server.
 Your post implies that they can DM you if they choose to.

-1. Job posters: Any post that does not conform to these rules will be removed and the poster will be warned/disciplined as appropriate.
+**Job posters**: Any post that does not conform to these rules will be removed and the poster will be warned/disciplined as appropriate.
 Keep in mind that these are minimum requirements.
 You are encouraged to exceed them.

-1. Job seekers: Remember to protect yourself.
+**Job seekers**: Remember to protect yourself.
 The server is not liable if you get scammed, but you are encouraged to come forward to a Mod if a job poster is dishonest.
 We will definitely discipline them as appropriate.
 Additionally, in this context, personal information should be exchanged via DM.

 ## Forms of punishment